stedolan/counterexamples/src/subtyping-vs-inheritance.md

-Theoretically, Eiffel recovers soundness by the "system validity check", a whole-program dataflow analysis designed to detect situations like Cook's counterexaxmple (which the Eiffel community terms "catcalls", for "Changed Availability or Type").
+Theoretically, Eiffel recovers soundness by the "system validity check", a whole-program dataflow analysis designed to detect situations like Cook's counterexample (which the Eiffel community terms "catcalls", for "Changed Availability or Type").
 However, this check is quite tricky, and it appears that no Eiffel compilers have ever actually implemented it[^cats].